eProsima/Integration-Service-docs/docs/communicatedds.rst

     :start-after: <!-- fast-rtps profiles -->
     :end-before: <!-- end fast-rtps profiles -->

-And our needed :ref:`Connectors` are declared below:
+And the :ref:`Connectors` are declared below:

 .. literalinclude:: config_comms_dds.xml
     :language: XML
     :start-after: <!-- connectors -->
     :end-before: <!-- end connectors -->

-You only must be careful to relate the correct *participant* with the correct *publisher* or *subscriber*, in this case:
+It's important to relate the correct *participant* with the correct *publisher* or *subscriber*, in this case:
 :class:`publisher A` and :class:`subscriber A` *endpoints* belong to :class:`DDS World A` *participant*, and :class:`publisher B` and :class:`subscriber B` *endpoints* belong to :class:`DDS World B` *participant*.

-Remember that the root tag of our :class:`config.xml` file must be ``<is>`` as described in the :ref:`configuration`.
+The root tag of the :class:`config.xml` file must be ``<is>`` as described in the :ref:`configuration`.

 Routing with Integration Service
 --------------------------------

-As both *DDS Worlds* use the same protocol, and *Integration Service* supports it out-of-the-box, we have nothing more to do to allow the communication at the protocol level.
+As both *DDS Worlds* use the same protocol, and *Integration Service* supports it out-of-the-box, the protocol level doesn't need any change to perform the communication.

-Once we have our configuration file :class:`config.xml` created, we are able to launch *IS* with our :class:`config.xml` and enjoy how both *DDS Worlds* start to communicate.
+Once the file :class:`config.xml` has been created, *IS* is able to run and start the communication of both *DDS Worlds*.

 .. code-block:: bash